 The Orthodox Church

-The Orthodox Church is the first Christian Church, the Church founded by the Lord Jesus Christ and described in the pages of the New Testament.
+The Orthodox Church is the True and Living Church being the Body of our Lord Jesus Christ.
+Known throughout history as the One, Holy, Catholic, and Apostolic Church, this is the Church founded by Our Lord Jesus Christ and described in the pages of the New Testament.
 Her history can be traced in unbroken continuity all the way back to Christ and His Twelve Apostles.

-Many of us are surprised to learn that for the first 1,000 years of Christian history there was just one Church.
-It was in the eleventh century that a disastrous split occurred, resulting in the Western Church, under the Pope, separating itself from the Orthodox Church.
+Many would be surprised to learn that for the first 1,000 years of Christian history there was just one Church.
+In the eleventh century a disastrous split, or schism, occurred resulting in the separation of the Western Church, under the Pope, from the rest of the apostolic Church.
 The papacy sought to establish itself over all of Christendom, and finally succeeded in the West.
-But the rest of the Church rejected this innovation, knowing no so-called "universal head" apart from Jesus Christ Himself.
+But the rest of the Church rejecting this innovation, knows no other head except Jesus Christ Himself, and retains unity through conciliarity.
+This principle refers to the commitment of the Church to stay true to Christ, and united in confession and worship under the guidance of the Holy Spirit, in the same way the apostles did.

 Orthodoxy in America